ChakirALIEdu/head-md-soft-robots/head-md-soft-robots/process/Week 4/robots/Mat Seeker.md

 # Mat Seeker

 ## Concept
-A mechanical rug that always point towards a person's or an object's Geo-localization selected by the user.
+A soft robotic rug that always point towards a person's or an object's Geo-localization selected by the user.

 ## Where does it exist?
 Meditative areas, open spaces like living rooms, places where rugs would be.

 ## For who is it?
 People that want their home to be inhabited by themselves or someone else, even in their absence.
+Adults on the go.
+People that want to make their house feel lived in while away.
 Alternatively, people that want a prayer mat that always points towards the Qibla, quickly and precisely.

 ## How does it work?
 Along the sides of the rug are different geo-localizations sensors that send signals to the little legs on each of its corners to move.
 It calibrates and rotates itself from its center to turn and always face a specific direction.
 The Geo-localisation data it tracks can be sent to be anything; a moving object or a fixed position.